najemali/NLP/README.md

 e. scikit-learn <br>

 ## Results of the model
-From our code, we have been able to get a mean accuracy on the test set of XX% in XX time.
+From our code, we have been able to get a mean accuracy on the dev set of 87.02% in 2505.33s or 41.76 minutes.

 ## Further Improvements